Cozy Peach Kitchen

 Okra topped with pesto.

-There is no better time to air fry okra instead of roasting it than in the middle of summer, when it is in season and it's too hot outside to turn the oven on.
+There is no better time to make air-fried okra instead of roasted okra than in the middle of summer, when it is in season and it's too hot outside to turn the oven on.

 This is a no-frills, simple approach to cooking okra that allows the okra itself to shine without overpowering it with other ingredients.